 Even personal tasks can be created which could be kept safe from colleagues which adds to the security feature.
-However, you cannot invite outsiders in this workspace.
-There is a sub-task facility where child task can easily lose its link with parent tasks, once they have moved around a bit.
+However, you cannot invite outsiders into this workspace.
+There is a sub-task facility where child tasks can easily lose their link with parent tasks, once they have moved around a bit.
 The sub-tasks can be assigned a date too.

 Trello’s main USP is the Kanban approach, where people have the ability to view tasks at a single shot.
-It also has a workspace wherein people from outside the organisation can be invited to discuss topics on the same platform as the people within the organisation.
+It also has a workspace wherein people from outside the organization can be invited to discuss topics on the same platform as the people within the organization.

-It enables collaboration with user’s partners around the globe.
-It has a grouping system like Facebook, where public, private, closed groups can be created on the basis of
+It enables collaboration with users’ partners around the globe.
+It has a grouping system like Facebook, where public, private, and closed groups can be created on the basis of th

 It comes with an exceptional feature of sub-tasking, wherein the parent-child relationship between tasks is not changed, even when they are moved here and there.
-But you cannot add dates to these sub tasks, which makes it difficult to follow-up.
-Multiple people can be assigned or made part of the same task across the
+But you cannot add dates to these sub-tasks, which makes it difficult to follow up.
+Multiple people can be assigned or made part of the same task across the organization.

 There can be various task lists within each Kanban board, allowing everyone to contribute to each task list, with their individual advice.
 The Kanban task lists also

-There is another drag and drop feature which makes it immensely easy to create, edit, assign the tasks, and it’s very easy to pick up.
+There are another drag-and-drop feature that makes it immensely easy to create, edit, and assign tasks, and it’s very easy to pick up.

 Security -Asana vs. Trello

 Asana saves all data in secured SSAE 16 data centers from the Amazon Web Servers.
-Web connections to Asana service is via TLS 1.0 and more.
-They have a myriad of firewalls, DNS servers and routers to save the data from imminent threats and leakage.
+Web connections to the Asana service are via TLS 1.0 and more.
+They have a myriad of firewalls, DNS servers, and routers to save the data from imminent threats and leakage.

-They also use industry standard One Time Password system to secure access to corporate employees, so there is no chance of leakage within the organisation.
+They also use an industry-standard Time Password system to secure access to corporate employees, so there is no chance of leakage within the organization.